jackie-ho/car-repository/resources/01-user-interface/intro-to-xml-lesson/readme.md

 - Two instructor elements, one with the content "James", and the other with the content "Drew"
 - Student elements, with names as content, and an "age" attribute

-> Check: Were the students able to complete the activity?

 ## Introduction: Namespacing (15 mins)